GAA-UAM/scikit-fda/README.rst

 |python|_ |build-status| |docs| |Codecov|_ |PyPi|_ |license|_

-Functional Data Analysis, or FDA, is the field of Statistics that analyses data that come in the shape of functions.
+Functional Data Analysis, or FDA, is the field of Statistics that analyses data that depend on a continuous parameter.

 This package offers classes, methods and functions to give support to FDA in Python.
-Includes a wide range of utils to work with functional data, and its representation, exploration, or preprocessing, among other tasks such as inference, classification, regression or clustering of functional data.
-See documentation for further information on the features included in the package
+Includes a wide range of utils to work with functional data, and its representation, exploratory analysis, or preprocessing, among other tasks such as inference, classification, regression or clustering of functional data.
+See documentation for further information on the features included in the package.

 Documentation
 =============